Vojtěch

-The name Vojtěch is since the Early Middle Ages also perceived as the equivalent of Germanic name Adalbert ("noble bright"), due to the saint Adalbert of Prague (svatý Vojtěch; święty Wojciech), however, the two names have no linguistic relationship with each other.
-Via the same artificial process have been the names Vojtěch/Adalbert assigned to Hungarian name Béla (like "noble").
+The name Vojtěch has since the Early Middle Ages been perceived as the equivalent of the Germanic name Adalbert ("noble bright"), due to the saint Adalbert of Prague (svatý Vojtěch; święty Wojciech).
+However, the two names have no linguistic relationship with each other.
+Using this same artificial process, the names Vojtěch/Adalbert have been assigned to the Hungarian name Béla ("noble").

 Use in Czech

 The proper Czech spelling of the name is 'Vojtěch', pronounced /cs/.
 The name contains two Czech orthography elements.
 The first is the caron, which is a form of a diacritical mark, over the letter 'e'.
 The caron modifies the pronunciation of the letter 't' immediately preceding the ě.
 The second is a digraph at the end of the name: the last two letters 'ch' in fact form a single phoneme (pronounced as a voiceless velar fricative /cs/).
 (The pair 'ch' is the only formal digraph in the Czech alphabet.)

 A common shorter version of the name is Vojta, pronounced /cs/.
 According to a 2009 survey of the Czech Ministry of Interior, there were over 41 thousand men with the first name Vojtěch in the Czech Republic, which made it the 28th most used name on Czech territory.